INCT-DD/tiktok-sdk/README.md

 TikTok is a Python library for interacting with the TikTok Research API.

-This library provides a simple and efficient way to access TikTok's API endpoints, allowing developers to retrieve user information, video details, and other data.
+This library provides a simple and efficient way to access TikTok's API endpoints, allowing developers to retrieve user information, video details, and other relevant data.

 TikTok is built on top of the `httpx` library, which is a powerful and flexible HTTP library, and uses `orjson` for efficient JSON serialization and deserialization.